 All seventeen (17) Governing Board members shall be s/elected to two (2) year terms.
 Terms shall begin on the first day of the month following the s/election.

+The new board will be seated the first meeting in the fiscal year after the election/selection/affirmation.

 Section 5.
 Duties and Powers